pawelgrzybek/pawelgrzybek.com/content/posts/2020-08-18-fetch-most-recent-posts-to-your-github-profile-page-using-github-workflow-and-node-js.md

 <!-- FEED-END -->
 ```

-Now time for the node.js part.
-Let's review the list of operations that needs to be performed and let's express that using node.js script.
+Let's review the list of operations that need to be performed and let's express that using Node.js script.

 1. Fetch RSS feed from my blog.
 2. Convert it to JSON.